deepsea-inria/deepsea-web/graph/graph.md

 > utilized is close to the hard limit imposed by the input graph and
 > the machine?*

-Such algorithms are desireable because multicore hardware demands computations that make the most economical use of their time.
+Such algorithms are crucial because multicore hardware demands computations that make the most economical use of their time.
 In contrast, algorithms that spend many cycles performing load-balancing work are often slower and may consume excess power.
 There are two